fybalaban/scripts/README.md

 ## scripts

-This repository contains scripts that I actively develop & use on my GNU/Linux machine.
+This repository contains Python and shell scripts that I actively develop and utilize on my GNU/Linux [(or as I've recently taken to calling it, GNU plus Linux)](https://balaban.software/tribute.html) machine.

 ### launch_searx.sh

-create a cron job to execute this script on reboot.
+starts a docker container for searx. use a cron job to execute this script on reboot.
+> @reboot sh $HOME/scripts/launch_searx.sh

 dependencies:
  - docker installation (do not use snap to install)

 ### pi & piw

-ssh into my dear raspberry pi, static ip's change according to connection medium (lan vs wlan)
+ssh into my dear raspberry pi, static ip addresses change according to connection medium (lan vs wlan)

 ### volumeup.sh

-used in i3wm to set maximum volume level. calling this script increases current volume level by 5% change the number in condition part of script ($current -lt 200) to set the maximum level
+used in i3wm to set maximum volume level. calling this script increases current volume level by 5% change the number in condition part of script ($current -lt 200) to set the upper limit

 used by:
  - i3wm configuration